aitoss/CODE-DOWN-2020-Challenge/README.md

 # MY PROJECT 'MYSITE' Description:

+I have made a commercial website using Django .
+I have created its front-end and even links its back end. local host has not been disturbued so you just have to run the python code.

+If anyone like to help me out this help will be appreciated.

+## Issue:

+- Few Pages may not be linked that should be linked.
+- Enhancement required in UI and Images of product website should be done.

 ## Homepage website:
 Home page will consist of the description about the products being sold and the company.